Busara Center for Behavioral Economics

 We want to keep a clear line of sight of why we do what we do.
 We want to take responsible ownership of our work, and be held accountable to the standards we set for ourselves.

 We started one of the first behavioral science research labs in the Global South

 We set up Busara to bring research on poverty alleviation closer to the people it seeks to serve.
 We were also filling a gap: behavioral science and international development were meeting each other for the first time.

 We soon learned that while research is a critical piece of the puzzle, it is not enough if you really want to change the world.
 The gap between creating knowledge, and turning it into better practice, is real.
 It takes months to write the paper, years to publish the book, and decades to win the Nobel Prize that changes the way people think about development.

 But even such knowledge does not automatically shift practice: for things to change, programs have to be embedded in their contexts, and acknowledge constraints.
 The tools and methods of behavioral science can help with that by gathering insights that can more swiftly improve programs, policies, and the lives of people living in scarcity.

 Since 2015, we have been an independent entity committed to applied research with partners seeking to use behavioral science to address specific problems.

 The Busara Lab is now the largest behavioral science lab in the world with a panel of more than 133,000 participants across sites in India, Ethiopia, Kenya, Nigeria, and Uganda.
-Having run more than 300 projects with 150 partners, we have offered decision-makers practical recommendations for instant action, while advancing behavioral science in the Global South.
+Having run more than 500 projects with over 250 partners, we have offered decision-makers practical recommendations for instant action, while advancing behavioral science in the Global South.

 Current Project Presence